JeffreyBenjaminBrown/hode/docs/ui.md

 Show or hide the command window with `M-c`
 (i.e. probably `Alt-c`, unless you use a Mac).

-When it is showing, anything typed without using a special modifier key will modify the text in the command window.
+When the command window is showing, anything typed without using a special modifier key will modify the text in the command window.
 Once you have typed a command, execute it by pressing `M-x`.

 A subset of the Emacs (and Bash) keyboard shortcuts are available in the command window.
-Press `C-a` to put the cursor at the front of the line.
+Press `C-a` (that's probably `Control-C`) to put the cursor at the front of the line.
 Press `C-k` to delete everything at or after the cursor.

+## The subgraph buffer

 Most of the time,
 the main window will display a `subgraph buffer`.
-There can be multiple buffers open at the same time, each corresponding to a (probably) different search.
+There can be multiple `subgraph buffer`s open at the same time, each (probably) corresponding to a different search.
-Whatever the main window is currently showing, you can switch to the current subgraph buffer by pressing `M-S-r` (that is, probably, `Alt + Shift + r`).
+Whatever the main window is currently showing, you can switch to the current `subgraph buffer` by pressing `M-g`.

-Sometimes you wiill want to show all the subgraph buffers at once.
+Sometimes you wiill want to switch between subgraph buffers.
-Switch to the `Select Graph Buffer` Buffer to do that.
+Switch to the `buffer select buffer` to do that.
-The `Select Graph Buffer` Buffer is described below.
+The `buffer select buffer` is described below.

 When an error happens,
 the main window will automatically switch to the `error buffer`.
-You can also manually switch to the error buffer with `M-S-e`.
-(There are lots of ways to escape the error buffer -- for instance, by switching to the subgraph buffer, as described above.)
+There are lots of ways to escape the error buffer -- for instance, by switching to the subgraph buffer, as described above.

 ## The Search Results window